-Here are seven reasons why I suggest you write your ending first.
+Here are seven reasons to write your ending first:

-- You will be forced out of the ‘backstory hell’ that beginner writers inhabit and into the story the reader wants to read.
+- Backstory blues.
+You will be forced out of the ‘backstory hell’ that beginner writers inhabit and into the story the reader wants to read.

-- Hindsight is an amazing thing.
+- Hindsight.
 We all know how different life seems when we’re looking back.
 We can often tell where a problem began.
 We think about the ‘what ifs’ with the gift of hindsight.
 You can use this to your advantage in fiction writing.

-- The ending is as important as the beginning.
+- The importance of ending well.
+The ending is as important as the beginning.
 Good beginnings get people to read your first book.
 Great endings get readers to buy your second book.

 There are a handful of famous authors, like Stephen King and George R.R.
 Martin, who say they don’t plot.
 I think they just don’t realise they are those rare authors – natural born storytellers, and that plotting is instinctive for them.
 I have interviewed many successfully published authors and the majority of them do believe in plotting.
 They outline, in varying degrees, before they begin.
 And yes, most of them know what their ending will be.